 Example: We’ve wasted enough time debating on the official launch date.
 Let’s get down to business now, we have work to do.

 To update someone on the current situation or to give them all the necessary information to allow them to complete their task or fulfil their mission.

 Example: Why don’t you come to the office and I’ll take the time to get you up to speed before we go to the meeting.

 Example: I don’t understand why there are so many mistakes in this report.
 It’s not rocket science!

 To think unconventionally, creatively and explore new non-conformist ideas.

 Example: If you want to succeed in this highly competitive economic environment, you have to think outside of the box to gain an edge on your rivals.

-These are just a few examples of the countless colorful expressions you can use to enrich your speech and start mastering the English language like a native.
-Why not test your level here?
-If you’re serious about progressing, then you should definitely explore the numerous possibilities out there that’ll help you reach a level of proficiency necessary to excel in the modern business world.
+These are just a few examples of the countless colourful expressions you can use to enrich your speech and start mastering the English language like a native.
+Why not test how good your English is here?
+If you’re serious about progressing, then you should explore the numerous possibilities out there that’ll help you reach the level of proficiency necessary to excel in the modern business world.